Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 these issues in an update of the `EnvImpactEval` package.
-For now we choose to transform the data cubes to SpatRaster object and plot the data at this step in the workflow, which will access the actual image data indicate whether errors / incompleteness are encountered.
-If so, these two steps can be re-run.
-Alternatively, these lines can be skipped, but potential warning or error messages could then occur later.
+For now we choose to transform the data cubes to SpatRaster object and plot the data at this step in the workflow, which will access the actual image data and indicate whether errors / incompleteness are encountered.
+If so, these previous two steps can be re-run.

 ``` r
 plot(vi_before, main=paste0("NDVI - ",seq(year-10, year-1, 1)))